-The need to improve skills, meet regulatory requirements and manage training costs will result in e-Learning being used across the corporate spectrum.
-The ability to monitor and manage training performance will provide the corporate accountability to assess ROI.
+Consider the need to improve skills, meet regulatory requirements and manage the cost of training.
+For example, this will result in e-Learning and an LMS in the workplace being of use across the corporate spectrum.
+In addition, the ability to monitor and manage training performance will provide the corporate accountability to assess ROI.

-The barriers for accessing e-Learning are limited only by the reach of telecom’s infrastructure.
+The barriers for access to e-Learning and an LMS in the workplace are of a certain limitation.
+In addition, this is only by the reach of telecom’s infrastructure.
 E-Learning has a global audience.
 The implication is that skill sets and standards will become more universal.
 Employers will be able to access a far greater range of human resources with ubiquitous qualifications.

-The ability to provide simulated work environments is just beginning and will provide a whole new generation of e-Learning opportunities to the corporate environment.
-Skills can be developed, monitored and assessed before being used in the workplace.
+The ability to provide simulated work environments is just beginning.
+It will provide a whole new generation of e-Learning opportunities to the corporate environment.
+Skills need to develop, along with a complete assessment, before being of use in the workplace.

 Source: Global Industry Analysts, Fefaur, CrossKnowledeg, Ipsos, Bersin